seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Some twenty years.

 **SECOND GENTLEMAN**
-That a king’s children should be so convey’d,
+That a king's children should be so convey'd,
 So slackly guarded, and the search so slow,
 That could not trace them!

 **FIRST GENTLEMAN**
-Howsoe’er ’tis strange,
+Howsoe'er 'tis strange,
-Or that the negligence may well be laugh’d at,
+Or that the negligence may well be laugh'd at,
 Yet is it true, sir.

 **SECOND GENTLEMAN**